 - Dab a generous amount of paste onto the mess that remains on the pot.

 - Leave for about five minutes to allow the solution to work.

 - Use a little elbow grease to scrub the mess off.

 - Feel for any mess that you may have missed.

 - Repeat this step if necessary.

 - After the caked-on mess has been lifted, wash the pots and pans using natural dish soap by hand, or in the dishwasher as normal to remove grease

 Even the most careful cooks will be surprised with a burn every now and again.
 To prevent burns, ensure you adequately grease your trays and casseroles, use baking paper and keep stirring your pot.

-Perflourooctanoic acid (PFOA) was commonly used in non-stick cookware such as Teflon.
+Perfluorooctanoic acid (PFOA) was commonly used in non-stick cookware such as Teflon.
 However, it has since been linked to numerous adverse health conditions and is now considered a suspected carcinogen and hormone disruptor.
-The use of PFOAs are being phased out, however, to stay on the safe side try and use ceramic, cast-iron or regular stainless steel pots and pans where possible.
+The use of PFOAs is being phased out, however, to stay on the safe side try and use ceramic, cast-iron, or regular stainless steel pots and pans where possible.
 You should have no issues cleaning these alternatives with the right natural cleaners.